ggrothendieck/batchfiles/batchfiles.md

 This document describes a number of Windows batch, javascript and `.hta` files that may be used in conjunction with R.  Each is self contained and independent of the others.
-None requires installation - just place it on the Windows path.
+None requires installation - just place on the Windows path.
 (To display the Windows path enter `path` at the Windows `cmd` line.)

 `R.bat` and `Rpathset.bat` are alternatives to each other intended to facilitate the use of R without permanently modifying the Windows configuration.
-It uses heuristics to automatically locate `R`, `MiKTeX` and `Rtools`.
+`R.bat` uses heuristics to automatically locate `R`, `MiKTeX` and `Rtools`.
-In contrast, `Rpathset.bat` takes a simpler approach of having the user manually edit the `set` statements in it to configure it.  `R.bat` does not require changes when you install a new version of R but `Rpathset.bat` does.
+In contrast, `Rpathset.bat` takes a simpler approach of having the user manually edit the `set` statements in it.  `R.bat` does not require changes when you install a new version of R.  It will automatically detect this; however, `Rpathset.bat` will require that the `set` statements be modified appropriately.
-`R.bat help` gives a quick overview of that batch file.
+`R.bat help` gives a quick overview and some examples.

 `movedir.bat` and `copydir.bat` are used for moving or copying packages from one library to another such as when R is upgraded to a new version.